Starting to develop

 Testsuite

 Octopus comes with a whole set of tests in various categories.
 You can find them in the testsuite/ folder in your Octopus directory.
 You should make sure that your changes do not lead to a failure in this testsuite.
-To run the complete set of tests run
+When you installed the code with CMake, you can run the testsuite with:

 make check